 We're constantly trying to improve our units and we always make note of what issues exist and how to fix them.

-Note that this problem has been fixed in newer batches with a new design.
+Note that the following problem has been fixed in newer batches with a new design.

 0.2 - 0.3% of units may have a faulty RTL2832U chip.
-This is characterized by higher than normal USB currents (normal is 0.28A), and often random disconnections from the USB as well as increased heat.
+This is characterized by higher than normal USB currents (normal is 0.28A - 0.3A), and often random disconnections from the USB as well as increased heat.
 The same problem affects all brands of RTL-SDR.

 If you have one of these, feel free to contact us at [email protected] for a replacement, or if the bias tee is not important to you and you can solder, removing the L13 inductor will fully disable the bias tee.